ymerejsasnak/snake/README.md

 Odin project - Snake game using javascript/jQuery

 <pre>
--basic game done

--need win/lose conditions

 -fix it so new food (or whatever) can't appear in already occupied grid space

 -keep score

--adjust speed (start slower, but speed up as game goes on)
+-adjust speed (start slower, but speed up as game goes on) (snake has speed property, but how do I change it in setInterval??)

 -maybe make more fruit appear the longer the game goes on (instead of just one at a time)